What Are Website Backdoors

 The best way to remove a website backdoor is by comparing the infected files on your website to that of a Pre Infected Website backup.

 These files are recognized by a numerical signature known as a checksum.
 It will help you in the verification of whether your files are infected.
-Or if you notice any file has been modified without your knowledge, you should definitely check those.
+If a file has been altered or shows unexpected changes, it may indicate an infection, making this comparison a crucial step in securing your website.

 Remove Modified Files